 Post-Baccalaureate Doctorate in Nursing Practice

+The Post-Baccalaureate Doctorate in Nursing Practice (DNP) program is a practice focused program that prepares the advanced practice nurse with knowledge and skills needed to lead in today’s complex health care environment.
+Designed for the registered nurse with a bachelor’s degree, you can choose from two clinical specialization tracks, Family Nurse Practitioner or Adult-Gerontology Acute Care Nurse Practitioner.
 Through this program you will attain the highest level of educational preparation and excellence in advanced nursing practice, as well as expertise in areas that support clinical practice such as management and policymaking.

-This program is the alternative to our MSN degree program, which we will still continue to offer for the next few years.
-Starting in 2015*, the national trend will be for all advanced practice nurses to have a DNP degree.
+The Post-Baccalaureate DNP is a four year, part time program (12 continuous semesters), where you will be awarded the Doctorate of Nursing Practice degree and will become eligible to complete the Family Nurse Practitioner Certification exam or the Adult Gerontology Nurse Practitioner Certification exam upon program completion.
 This practice-focused terminal nursing degree, with its focus on direct practice and healthcare leadership, will not only fill the growing need for expert clinical teachers and clinicians, but will also address informational/technological shifts and the growing disparities in healthcare delivery, access, and outcomes.

-We offer a 25% tuition discount for the Post-Baccalaureate DNP program.
+- 25% tuition discount for the Post-Baccalaureate DNP program.